Gabri432/angular-personal-website/docs/assets/blog-content/education/what-is-the-best-renewable-energy.md

 ## To sum up

 <br />
 At the end of the day there is nothing like the perfect "one fits for all" solution.
-Every renewable energy source has strengths and weaknesses, and ideally every country should thrive for a combination of all them to benefit the most.
+Every renewable energy source has strengths and weaknesses, and ideally every country should aim towards a combination of all them to benefit the most.

 Main sources: Wikipedia, Earth.org, researches also with ChatGPT.